chedaroo/420-vitepress/terms-and-conditions.md

 ## ♿ Accessibility

-- The site is in a field and has uneven ground.
+- The venue is in a field and has uneven ground.
 - If you have accessibility needs, please contact me directly to discuss how we can accommodate you.

 ## 🔐 Data & Privacy

-- For info on how your data is used, please see our privacy policy on Ticket Tailor’s website.
+- For info on how your data is used, please see our [privacy policy](https://www.tickettailor.com/promoter/privacy-policy/link/420) on Ticket Tailor’s website.

 ## 📸 Media & Photography

 - We may capture photos or videos for promotional use.
 - If you don’t want to appear in any media, let us know at the gate and we’ll do our best to avoid it.
-- We will always seek consent before posting any images publicly online
+- We will always seek consent before posting any images publicly online.

 ## 💬 Final Word